cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/technical-platform.md

 - **Microservices:** These are a software architectural style that structure an application as a collection of separate services.
 - **Kubernetes:** This is an open-source platform for running microservices together.

-## What do we gain from these choices
+## What do we gain from these tech choices

 - **Security**
-  - Using GraphQL allows us to prevent attackers so that they are not able to use data to hack the database (for example, by using a SQL injection attack).
+  - GraphQL API is strictly-typed.
+Using GraphQL allows us to prevent attackers so that they are not able to use data to hack the database (for example, by using a SQL injection attack).
-  - Using Kubernetes makes it easy to harden the service against attacks by enforcing a single entrypoint into the service.
+  - Docker containers use only what's needed to operate, nothing more.
+Using Kubernetes makes it easy to harden the service against attacks by enforcing a single entrypoint into the service.
+  - The package manager has buit-in vulnerability scanning.

 - **Code maintainability**
   - A central tenet of React is the practice of writing your web application in separate blocks called _components_.
 This entails grouping together all the code and styling needed to create a UI element (for example, the phase banner).